huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 ![toy-face](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/peft_integration/diffusers_peft_lora_inference_8_1.png)

-## Loading another adapter

-Next, we load the adapter from `nerijs/pixel-art-xl` that has been fine-tuned to generate pixel art images.
-Let's call this one `"pixel"`!
+With the `adapter_name` parameter, it is really easy to use another adapter for inference!
+Load the [nerijs/pixel-art-xl](https://huggingface.co/nerijs/pixel-art-xl) adapter that has been fine-tuned to generate pixel art images, and let's call it `"pixel"`.

-The pipeline will automatically set the first loaded adapter as the active adapter.
-But you can activate the adapter with which you want to run inference with by using the `set_adapters()` method as shown below:
+The pipeline automatically sets the first loaded adapter (`"toy"`) as the active adapter.
+But you can activate the `"pixel"` adapter with the `set_adapters()` method as shown below:

 ```python
 pipe.load_lora_weights("nerijs/pixel-art-xl", weight_name="pixel-art-xl.safetensors", adapter_name="pixel")
 pipe.set_adapters("pixel")
 ```

-Let's now generate the image with the second adapter and check the result:
+Let's now generate an image with the second adapter and check the result:

 ```python
 prompt = "a hacker with a hoodie, pixel art"